-Migrateful seeks to address the lack of support provided to asylum seekers, refugees and migrants in their journey to integration.
+Migrateful seeks to address the lack of support provided to asylum seekers, refugees and migrants.
 Firstly, our chefs are asylum seekers without the right to work and no recourse to public funds.
 Over 65 million people around the globe have had to flee their homes in recent years due to conflict or natural disaster – the equivalent to the entire British population having to leave their homes.
 The refugee crisis is the crisis of our time.
 And compared with other European countries, the British asylum system is one of the least generous in supporting refugees caught up in this crisis.
 Only 34% of initial decisions made by the Home Office in 2017 were grants of protection (asylum or humanitarian protection).
 For example, our Nigerian chef was trafficked to the UK when she was 16, she is now 34 and is still waiting to get her refugee status.

 Secondly our chefs are refugees struggling to access employment.
 50% of the 125,000 refugees living in the UK are unemployed, despite being more qualified and more educated than the average British person.
 This is often due to language barriers and their qualifications not being recognised.
 Our Iranian chef worked as a qualified psychologist in Iran, until she was forced to leave.
 Since arriving to the UK 8 years ago, she has been unable to secure employment because of her level of English and her qualification not being recognised.